Economy of Malaysia: Sea network

 Malaysia is strategically located on the Strait of Malacca, one of the most important shipping lanes in the world.
 Boasting a highly developed maritime shipping sector, Malaysia has been ranked by UNCTAD as the fifth-best linked country in the world, in terms of shipping trade route connectivity, better than the developed economies of Germany and the Netherlands.

 Malaysia has 2 ports that are listed in the top 20 busiest ports in the world, Port Klang and Port of Tanjung Pelepas, which are respectively the second and third busiest ports in Southeast Asia after the Port of Singapore.

 Port Klang is Malaysia's busiest port, and the 12th busiest port in the world, handling over 14 million TEUs.
 Port of Tanjung Pelepas is Malaysia's second busiest port, and the 16th busiest port in the world, handling over 10.4 million TEUs.

+External trade

+In 2024, Malaysia's total external trade totaled RM2.879 trillion (approximately US$680 billion), made up of RM1.5 trillion (approximately US$350 billion) of exports and RM1.4 trillion (approximately US$330 billion) of imports, making Malaysia the world's 21st largest exporter and the world's 25th largest importer.

+Malaysia's largest trading partner is China.
+Malaysia has been one of China's top trading partners within ASEAN along with Vietnam.
+On 31 May 2014, during Najib Razak's visit to China where he was welcomed by China's Premier Li Keqiang, China and Malaysia pledged to increase bilateral trade to US$160 billion by 2017.
+They also agreed to upgrade economic and financial co-operation, especially in the production of halal food, water processing and railway construction.
+By 2024, the two-way trade volume between China and Malaysia had reached $212 billion, making Malaysia an important trading partner.

+Malaysia's second largest trading partner is Singapore while Malaysia is also Singapore's second largest trading partner, with bilateral trade totalling roughly US$90 billion in 2024.

+Malaysia's third largest trading partner is the United States.
+In 2024, two-way bilateral trade between the US and Malaysia totalled US$86.5 billion, with US exports to Malaysia totalling US$27.6 billion and US imports from Malaysia increasing to US$52.5 billion.